 Please note: If your child does not have an Education, Health and Care plan (EHCP), even if they are being assessed for special educational needs or an EHCP, you should submit a preference for a school place via our mainstream admissions page.

-Special Educational Needs and Disabilities (SEND) School Application process
+Special Educational Needs and Disabilities (SEND) admissions process

 Key deadlines for confirmation of placement or types of provision